Student Resources and Policies

 These should be made out to the Colburn School.
 The Student ID Number and name should be written on the check or money order.
 Checks and money orders may be mailed in with the registration form (continuing students only), or may be submitted with the registration form in person at the Community School of Performing Arts Registration Office.
 A money order may be required if previous checks have resulted in non-sufficient funds.

-Visa, MasterCard, Discover, and American Express
+Visa, MasterCard, and Discover

 Late Fees

-$25 will be charged for overdue payments (after the 15th of the month).
+$35 will be charged for overdue payments (after the 15th of the month).

 Outstanding Balances